 - Laravel Tricks - Sharing ways of using Laravel

-I am going to write about my own experiences with Laravel at work or through private projects.
-If you would like me to write about a certain topic, just let me know.
+I will write about my experiences with Laravel at work or through private projects.
+Let me know if you want me to write about a specific topic.
 I also love to hear about your experiences, so feel free to drop some lines in the comments or on Twitter.

 So that’s it for the intro to my brand new Laravel series.
 Stay tuned to find more articles soon.